Master Agreement for AU

 7.6 Destruction of Data

-For thirty (30) days after the date of termination, Customer may request that Contentstack make available Customer Data for download, and either: (a) permanently delete or destroy Customer’s accounts associated with the Services and all other Customer Confidential Information contained therein; or (b) provide to Customer or its designee, on a time-and-materials basis, any other Customer Confidential Information stored within the Services as of the time of termination, in a mutually agreed format and manner.
-After this thirty (30) day period, Contentstack will have no further obligations as it relates to Customer’s accounts and Customer Confidential Information.
+For thirty (30) days after the date of termination or expiration of this Agreement, Customer may request that Contentstack make available Customer Data for download, and either: (a) permanently delete or destroy Customer’s accounts associated with the Services and all other Customer Confidential Information contained therein; or (b) provide to Customer or its designee, on a time-and-materials basis, any other Customer Confidential Information stored within the Services as of the time of termination, in a mutually agreed format and manner; provided that Contentstack shall be entitled to retain any such Customer Data as required by applicable law.
+After this thirty (30) day period, Contentstack will have no further obligations as it relates to Customer’s accounts and Customer Confidential Information, except and to the extent retained as required by applicable law, to maintain confidentiality consistent with its standards and policies.

 8. WARRANTIES; DISCLAIMERS